-Knee replacement surgery involves your orthopedic surgeon cutting away the damaged area of your knee and replacing it with prosthesis to address the pain, improve normal knee function, and restore your quality of life.
+Knee replacement surgery involves your orthopedic surgeon cutting away the damaged area of your knee and replacing it with a prosthesis to address the pain, improve normal knee function, and restore your quality of life.

 During the procedure, your orthopedic surgeon will create an incision down the front of your knee to expose your knee cap, which they will then move to the side to get to the joint.
 Your orthopedic surgeon will then cut away the damaged ends of your shinbone and thighbone and cartilage.
-Your doctor will precisely measure and shape the ends of the bones to ensure proper fitting of your prosthetic knee.
+Your doctor will precisely measure and shape the ends of the bones to ensure the proper fitting of your prosthetic knee.

 Knee replacement surgery has reliably high success rates, with roughly 9 out of 10 patients experiencing immediate pain relief and some 95 percent reporting they are satisfied with the overall outcome of the procedure.

-Depending on your age, overall health, and activity levels, your artificial knee could serve you well over 20 years.
+Depending on your age, overall health, and activity levels, your artificial knee could serve you well for over 20 years.